“Misery is a river of tears that whispers my name in a constant hiss.”

 To my great astonishment, the umber wolf managed to scale our high buttress with me clinging to his back.
-He stopped his climb just below the guard rail and whimpered lowly as a sign for me to pull myself up the rest of the way.
-I did so, noiselessly, checking in each direction before actually slipping over onto the inside walkway.
+He stopped his climb just below the guard rail and whimpered quietly as a sign for me to pull myself up the rest of the way.
+I did so without a sound, checking in each direction before hurdling over onto the inside walkway.

 “Thank you,” I whispered across the wall.
 I couldn’t help but reach down to stroke the fur on his head.
 His course hair slid between my fingers, eliciting an emotional stir in my chest.
 Kresh nudged my hand with his wet nose and then disappeared into the dark abyss below.

 Long, dancing shadows suggested fires were ablaze in the open streets of Tarishe, providing light after sunset.
 Oil lamps produced dark silhouettes of obstructing huts and sheds.
 From my crouched position I could see the streets nearly empty—most villagers retired to their homes for an evening meal and a night of earned rest.
 My grandmother would be expecting me.

 I followed the catwalk to where I could leap across the alleyway and onto the rooftop of our town hall.
 Then I clambered down, sticking to the shadows in a rush to get home.